Car-free holidays in The Lake DistrictCumbria

 • One stop north of Ravenglass on the regular coastal railway, the thousand acres of dunes near Drigg are full of interesting plants and birds: white burnet roses, marram grass, stone chats and sand martins.

 • Six stops (half an hour) north on this train brings you to Whitehaven, a post-industrial town with Georgian architecture.
-From here you can access one of the new stretches of coast path.
+From here you can access the King Charles III England Coast Path.
 Or, in wet weather, head for the town’s interesting museums.